-Sanctions may be put into place when pupils find their names on red/ dark cloud.
-All pupils at this stage should be given five minutes to reflect upon their behaviour at a quiet workstation in their classroom.
-Successful completion of this Time Out should in due course provide a return to amber.
-However if the behaviour continues despite reminders of sanctions to follow, continued difficulties will trigger a time out in a paired class.
+Sanctions may be put into place if a pupil continues to misbehave once their name reaches Red or the Dark Cloud.
+All pupils who continues to misbehave at this stage should be given five minutes Time Out to reflect upon their behaviour at a quiet workstation in their classroom.
+Successful completion of this Time Out should in due course provide a return to their seat and/or to amber.
+However, if the behaviour continues despite reminders of sanctions to follow, this will trigger a second, longer time out to the paired class, with issues detailed on a lilac behaviour form.